CactusData/VBA.CVRAPI/README.md

    JsonScript
    JsonService

-Also, in function CvrLookup, don't forget to adjust the application specific constants:
+Also, in function CvrLookup, don't forget to adjust the application specific constants UserAgentOrg and UserAgentApp

-   UserAgentOrg      As String = "Anonymous"         ' Your organisation.
-   UserAgentApp      As String = "Test"              ' Your app name

 In most cases, an application will need functions like the example functions found in module CvrDemo.
 2015-01-20.